 The first year of this research at the Armstrong Research Farm was 2001.
-The study area was cropped to soybeans in 2000.
-Therefore, in the initial year all yields follow soybean.
+The study area was cropped to soybean in 2000, therefore, in the initial year all yields follow soybean.
 The two rotations were initiated in 2001.
 The soil at this location is Marshall silty clay loam.

-Tillage was fall chisel/disk corn residue and spring disk/field cultivation before planting.
+Tillage is fall chisel/disk corn residue and spring disk/field cultivation before planting.
 Rates of N applied to corn were 0 to 240 lb N/acre in 40 lb increments.
 Urea fertilizer was the N source and was broadcast and incorporated before planting.
 No N was applied with the planter.
 The farm superintendent chose the corn hybrid and soybean variety.
-Pest control practices were those typical for the region and rotations.
-Corn and soybeans were harvested with a plot combine.
-Yields were corrected to standard moisture.
+Pest control practices are those typical for the region and rotations.
+Corn and soybeans were harvested with a plot combine, with yields corrected to standard moisture.